Navotas: San Roque

 Barangay San Roque is bounded by Tangos South to the northwest and north, Tangos North and Tanza, Navotas (via Badeo 5) to the northeast, Brgy.
 Hulong Duhat, Malabon and Brgy.
 Flores, Malabon in Malabon to the east (via Navotas River, Badeo 4), Manila Bay to the west and Brgy.
 Daanghari to the south.
 Its name is derived from San Roque de Navotas Parish, the first place of worship in the town.

 It is famous for its annual fiesta, every last Saturday and Sunday of the month of January.
 Every fiesta the whole barangay (including Brgy's Tangos North and Tangos South) is filled with stalls and stores.
 Also every fiesta of San Roque, A. Dela Cruz St. is full of stalls which sell kalamay, from Batangas.

 Sipac-Almacen

-Barangay Sipac-Almacen is famous for the location of the Navotas City Hall and some points of interest like Navotas National High School, the main high school of Navotas, Navotas Playground, Jollibee, McDonald's and others.
+Barangay Sipac-Almacen is famous for the location of the Navotas City Hall and some points of interest like Navotas National High School, the main high school of Navotas, Navotas Playground, and others.